12+ Writing can be lonely, especially if you're living on your own in a cold, cramped flat, in another country, far away from family and friends.

 "Did I tell you my name is Zeeta?" she asked.
 I shook my head.
 "But my grandchildren call me Grandma Zeet."

-The grandmother, Zeeta, Grandma Zeet said she hoped her grandchildren would visit her soon.
+The old woman, the grandmother, Grandma Zeet, said she hoped her grandchildren would visit her soon.
 "At eighty-three," she said with another sigh, "it's best not to plan too much into the future."

-I put her grandson's photo in the frame for her and rang up the sale on the cash register.
-It was three pounds.
+I put her grandson's photo in the frame and rang up the sale on the cash register.
+It cost three pounds.
 Grandma Zeet only had one pound in her purse, so I topped it up with two pounds from my pocket.
-She thanked me and left the shop.
-And I never saw her again.
+She thanked me and left the shop, and I never saw her again.

 LOVE WRITING NONFICTION?